Pile cropping

 This step guarantees that the pile reaches its full load-bearing capacity and can be optimally connected to the rest of the structure.

-Hydraulic cropping systems: These methods utilize powerful equipment specifically designed for pile croppin.
+• Hydraulic cross-cut systems: These methods utilize powerful equipment specifically designed for pile cropping.
 The concrete can be removed precisely and quickly using hydraulic cutting tools or tongs.
 This method is efficient and significantly reduces manual labor.

 Brextor® is an efficient, safe and high-quality method for pile cropping.
 With this method, not only single piles, but also all types of pile walls (tangent, secant or contiguous) are processed gently by machine.
 The work is done by one person and one machine.
 The weather conditions have no influence here.